10 Snake Headlines From 2012

 © Wikimedia Commons User: Wald1siedel/ CC BY-SA-4.0

-The grass snake is Britain’s signature snake, but only occupies England and Wales.
-It doesn’t cross the northern border into Scotland – not officially anyway.
 2012 saw a gamechanging announcement from Chris Cathrine, head of the Clyde Reptile and Amphibian Society.
-The story started in Upper Nithsdale, when Cathrine was resting on a raft of vegetation in a pond, searching for great crested newts.
+The story started in Upper Nithsdale, when Cathrine was resting on a raft of vegetation in a pond, searching for endangered great crested newts.
 Instead, he accidentally flushed out a grass snake.
 Cathrine had an excellent view of the distinctive white neck band as it sped away into the pond.

-Scientists hailed Cathrine’s forensic approach and believed the report was credible.
-The debate was over the origin.
+Scientists hailed Cathrine’s forensic approach, and believed the report to be credible.
+The debate was over the origin of the snakes.
 Some thought that global warming was to blame, but others believed them to be escaped pets, or stowaways on the backs of lorries of hay and straw.
-The complete study was published in 2014, arguing that grass snakes were probably well embedded and not a recent arrival because of climate change.

 4 Mosaic sea snake is born